Chapter 12 : Dizzying

 Getting brutally murdered by my DADA professor, I mean.

-"C'mon, Two Shoes."
-He said, not even glancing at me as he took a seat behind his shiny, mahogany desk.
-His two feet seemed to fly up on their own accord, slamming down on the wood surface where his polished shoes left ugly, white scuff marks.
+"Miss Bennett," he said, not even glancing at me as he took a seat behind his shiny oak desk.
+He slammed his feet down on its wood surface, where his polished shoes left ugly, white scuff marks.

 I was going to be killed.
 Or worse, expelled.

 "Something wrong, Miss Bennett?"
 Nott drawled upon seeing the terrified expression on my face.
 He folded his hands behind his head, eyes gleaming with wicked humor.
 "Honestly, you're acting like I'm going to murder you.
 I can assure you, the worst you'll get is a little medieval torture.
 Fifty or so lashes, some run-of-the-mill flogging...
 Then you'll be free to go."

 I stared in response.
 My left eye began to twitch.